Do you ever wonder if you could eat raw beef given the situation you might need to?

 Is Raw Beef Safe To Eat?

-In a simple answer, raw beef is not safe to eat and should not be consumed without cooking.
+In simple terms, raw beef or raw steak is not safe to eat and should not be consumed without cooking.

 Raw meat contains various bacteria such as salmonella, E. coli, Staphylococcus aureus, and shigella.